claudioaltamura/java-jaxb2/README.md

 The generated sources are located in the `src/main` directory.
 This maybe useful if you want to keep the generated sources in the same directory as your source code.

+## Solution 3
+This solution uses the `jaxb2-maven-plugin` to generate Java classes from XML schema files (XSD).
+The generated sources are located in the `src/main` directory.

 # Generate sources
 To generate the sources, execute the following command: